 I spent the rest of the day wandering aimlessly around Salt Lake City.
 The air was clean and the sun was warm, it was 36 degrees but I could have been fine without a coat.
 It felt almost heavenly, the weather.
 New Jersey is cold and damp and it creeps into your bones, and we had just had a series of big snow storms.
 Everything felt different here, it was dry and clean and crisp and the light was so bright, it felt as if all the sounds of people and cars were somehow far away, even in close proximity.
 The city seemed to exist under a great openness.
 When it got dark I went back to the hotel.
 Before going to sleep I watched Robert Smithson’s film of the Spiral Jetty, with his voice narrating.
 And then I slept, and felt my mind spiraling, as if I was watching my own thoughts and dreams from a spinning helicopter.

 I woke up early, without an alarm.
 I showered and dressed, packed a few things: my camera, notebook, protein bars, the bright ultramarine blue hat i planned on wearing.
 I got breakfast and coffee and then walked to the Hertz rental location in the lobby of a Mariott a few blocks away.
-The Mariott was hosting some type of business convention and there were hordes of men and women dressed in classic business attire.
-When I walked in a presentation must have just ended, overwhelming flows of people all dressed to a certain standard, airs of importance and purpose, lanyards, cellphones, tones of voice that suggest the imparting of valuable information.
+The Mariott was hosting some type of business convention and there were hordes of men and women dressed in classic business attire, suits and cellphones.
+When I walked in a presentation must have just ended, overwhelming flows of people all with airs of purpose, wearing lanyards, talking in tones of voice that suggest the imparting of valuable information of which I understood nothing.
 I ended up finding the window for the Hertz rental and was helped by a man who was anticipating me.
-My request for a vehicle with 4WD had caused him some anxiety but after several switch-arounds we found a car that would be suitable and not cause too much trouble for his organization.
-When he looked at my liscence and saw I was from New Jersey he talked about our recent bad weather, and I was surprised that he knew anything about it.
+My request for a vehicle with 4WD had caused him some anxiety for him but after several switch-arounds we found a car that would be suitable and not cause too much trouble for his organization.
+When he looked at my licence and saw I was from New Jersey he talked about our recent bad weather, and I was surprised that he knew anything about it.
 I wouldn’t have known anything about Utah’s weather.
 He said the thing about New Jersey is that we were completely unprepared for dealing with bad weather.
 At the time I agreed.
 It often feels like the world ends any time a bad storm hits in New Jersey.
-It also feels like people in New Jersey want the world to end.
-Some shared feeling that we should all just stop for a day or two.
+It also feels like people in New Jersey during the winter want the world to end.
+Some shared feeling that maybe we could all just stop for a day or two.

 I had this private and unspoken idea in my head that I would in some way be confronting my own personal devil when I arrived at the Jetty.
 So I was almost pleased when I pulled up and saw a dark silhouette out on the icy flats beyond the spiral.
 I waited in the car while the figure moved across the salt flats, across the jetty, and started walking up the hill toward the small dirt parking lot.
-I got out of the car, walked to the edge of the hill, and the man walked up and stood next to me, we looked out at the Jetty, and he said, water levels are low.
+I got out of the car, walked to the edge of the hill, and the man walked up and stood next to me, calm, we looked out at the Jetty, and he said, water levels are low.
 I said, yeah.
-Then from another side a few younger men were dragging a dried out tree into the parking lot, friends of this man.
+Then from another side a few younger men were dragging a dried out tree by its roots into the parking lot, friends of this man.
 They were going to make a fire.
 I said I was going down to the jetty, and left them in the parking lot to make a fire.
 Walking down and onto the jetty I had the image of Smithson from his film, running on the jetty rocks.
 But it was different now.
 The desert had risen, and the rocks were not swirling in water but were caked in sand and salt.
-Walking along the rocks was a choice but not a necessity.
-Nonetheless there was a devastating beauty to the rocks in the earth, reaching out toward the water, and curling in on itself.
+Walking along the rocks was a choice but not a necessity, one could walk in the salt space between the rocks.
+Nonetheless there was a devastating beauty to the line of rocks in the earth, reaching out toward the water, curling in on itself.

 I walked the spiral back to the land and up the hill where my friends were cooking quesadillas over the fire they had made.
-I said hello to them all and complimented the fire and went off to hike up the mountain looking over the jetty.
-It was the warmest 38 degrees I’d ever experienced, I left my coat in the car and never put on the blue hat.
+I said hello to them all and complimented the fire and went off to hike up the mountain so that I could look out from overhead.
+It was the warmest 38 degrees I’d ever experienced, I left my coat in the car and never put on my blue hat.
 Hiking up the mountain and turning around to see the jetty is perhaps even more visually profound than being on the jetty itself.
 I felt my consciousness beginning to tremble at the existence of this symbol in space and time.
 I became aware of how the art accounts for the whole landscape; it’s position in relation to it’s immediate surroundings, the travel it takes to get there, and ultimately it’s place on the globe – it is frameless and limitless, a center point with an infinite circumference.
 There is an island out in the Great Salt Lake that was visible through the mist, and it’s as if the Jetty would reach out to connect to it but then curves in on itself instead.
-The jetty spirals in on itself but returns to the land and never actually ends, it becomes the landscape.
+The jetty spirals in on itself but returns to the land and never actually ends, it becomes the landscape, the ordered rock line fragments and breaks into the random landscape of rocks.
 With the way the land is rising and falling up the mountain there are times when the spiral seems to hover over a rock in your visual field, and then tuck back below the earth.
 By the time I got to the top of the small mountain hill looking out over the Jetty it felt as if the world had gone silent, there was no real signs of animal life, just golden grasses and giant black rocks and strange stoneflowers.
 I saw my friends riding off on a Quad into the distance along the salt flats.
-I sat there and thought of everyone I loved, and then found a dried flower and returned down the mountain.
+I sat there breathing and thought of everyone I loved, and then found a dried flower and returned down the mountain.

 I was alone now, and I went down to walk the Jetty one more time.
-I felt different than the first walk, but the Jetty was the same.
-I carried the dried flower to the center of the spiral and planted it there in the salty sand.
+I felt different than the first walk.
+I carried the dried flower to the center of the spiral and planted it there in the salt.
 And then said to myself well, well, well.
 I stood up and decided to shout.
 I yelled Well! and it echoed off the mountain; Well, well –